InteliThreeGroup/Beneficios/BusinessPlan.md

     * HR (via LinkedIn, Google Ads, HR management events)
     * Establishments (via local partnerships, visits, and Instagram)
 * Activation of employees' digital wallets
+* Highlighting gamified challenges as a differentiator to increase engagement and pilot adoption

 **Phase 3 – Traction and Scale (5-12 months)**
 * Expansion of the network of companies and establishments